KingCrab84/kingsworldrecords/README.md

 * When countdown starts, start quiz
 * Start Quiz will be on appended page
 * Append the question: choices
-* When user selects the right answer, textcontent "Correct!"
+* When user selects the right answer, color purple shows on the tab
-* When user selects the right answer, textcontent "Wrong!"
+* When user selects the right answer, color red shows on the tab
 * Final score will keep track of how many the user got right
 * Left over time will be deducted from final score
 * Final Score Appended page